BernhardDenner/puppet-userstudy-controller/puppet_introduction.md

 actions to bring the managed system into the desired state.

-The desired system state is defined as a set of resource declarations within one ore more *Puppet manifests* (source files).
+The desired system state is defined as a set of resource declarations within one or more *Puppet manifests* (source files).
 Such Puppet manifests can then be *applied* to a system.

 ## Resources